emilebui/MemeCards/website/README.md

 # MemeCard
-- View index.hmtml for more information about the game
+- View index.html for more information about the game
 - [Live Demo](https://www.youtube.com/watch?v=h-B9voowZvk)